 The Riverside Art Museum is proud to continue an ongoing series of mini-exhibition features highlighting artist-members who have received awards in previous Members’ Exhibitions.
-Jeff Owens was the Best of Show winner back in 2014.
+Jeff Owens was an honorable mention winner back in 2015.

 I grew up in Redlands, California, and I won my first art award in elementary school.
 In junior high school I gained fame among my peers as a cartoonist.
 In high school I studied drafting and architecture.
 At the University of Redlands I created posters, banners, political cartoons, and designs for several campus organizations and publications.
 At the behest of an art professor, I picked up a minor in Art while earning a teaching credential.
 When I began teaching I also began making art.
 For 35 years I did both, earning numerous awards and honors in each discipline.
 Now retired from teaching, I concentrate entirely on art.